 Squashes?
 Squashii?
 Plural of squash.
 Three of them.
 Why three?
 The plan was to plop one into a slow-cooker by itself to cook à la Christina, and nestle two in a second slow-cooker together for experimental purposes.

-I wanted to see whether I could do two at the same time.
+If I was going to see how to cook a butternut squash in a slow cooker, I was going to see whether I could do two at the same time.
 Why two slow-cookers?
 I reasoned that if you’re going to cook something in a slow-cooker for 8 hours, you might as well get the most out of those 8 hours.

 Unlike the “jab it and nuke it” method, this requires nothing more than stuffing your whole butternut squash (or two) into a slow-cooker and letting it rip.
 There’s no wrestling with a hard gourd and sharp implement.
 This is where it’s at.

-Because we use cooked butternut squash in a multitude of ways (as a base for a creamy soup, as a purée that we serve like mashed potatoes, or as a substitute for pumpkin in cookies, in smoothies, in cakes, and more) having a goodly amount of it on hand is a real convenience.
+Because once you know how to cook a butternut squash and how to cut a butternut squash, you’ll use cooked butternut squash in a multitude of ways.
+As a base for a creamy soup, as a purée that we serve like mashed potatoes, or as a substitute for pumpkin in cookies, in smoothies, in cakes, and more) having a goodly amount of it on hand is a real convenience.

-- Drop it in and forget it for 8 hours.
+- Drop it (or them!) in and forget about it for 8 hours.
 It doesn’t get much easier than that for a perfect, delicious, healthy side dish to a plethora of fall dishes.

 Also needed: